storj/docs/code/payments/Billing-Test-Environment.md

 1. Accept the Term of Service and click the `Create Account` button.
 1. The "Account Created" page will be displayed stating that a confirmation email has been sent.
 In fact, no email has been sent and the account does NOT need to be confirmed.
 1. Click on the `Login` button and login with the new user.

+## Add credit card

+DO NOT use real credit or debit cards for testing purposes!

+Check the [Stripe documentation](https://stripe.com/docs/testing) for testing credit card numbers like `4242 4242 4242 4242`.

+These testing credit card numbers work if storj-sim is configured with our staging Stripe account.
+They won't work on the production satellites.